flibbertigibbet/patco-gtfs/README.md

 3. If the scheduled holidays need updating, modify use\_holidays.txt and run make\_calendar\_dates.py:
         `python make_calendar_dates.py`

-4. If the fares need updating, modify the fare\_attributes.txt file directly in the gtfs\_files directory.
+4. If the fare prices need updating, modify the fare\_attributes.txt file directly in the gtfs\_files directory.

 5. Modify calendar.txt in the gtfs\_files directory to set the schedule's effective date.